 Architectural enhancements are provided on all sides of the proposed residences.
-Staff finds that the design of the residences comply with Urban Land Use Policy 43 which promotes projects that provide varied neighborhood design and/or innovative architecture that includes varied setbacks from residences to front property lines, varied rooflines, and/or architectural enhancements on all sides.
+Staff finds that the design provides varied neighborhood design and/or innovative architecture that includes varied setbacks from residences to front property lines, varied rooflines, and/or architectural enhancements on all sides.
 Staff finds the design of the proposed development effective for both pedestrian and vehicular safety and is compatible with the surrounding residential and commercial development within the area.
-However, even though most of the elements of the design review of this project are compatible with the adjacent land use, staff also recommends that the proposed townhomes along the west property line be limited to 2 stories which are adjacent to existing 2 story homes.
-With this condition of approval, staff can support the overall request.
+Furthermore, the project provides amenities such as pedestrian paths, play structures, picnic areas, and a dog park within the complex; therefore, recommends approval of this request.